mavlink/MAVSDK-docs/en/contributing/build.md

 ## Install the SDK {#install-artifacts}

 *Installing* builds the SDK **and** copies the libraries and header files into a "public" location so that they can be referenced by C++ applications (see [Building C++ Apps](../guide/toolchain.md)).
 The SDK supports installation system-wide by default.
-You can also install files locally/relative to the DronecodeSDK tree if needed.
+You can also install files locally/relative to the MAVSDK tree if needed.

-> **Warning** System-wide installation is not yet supported on Windows (see [#155](https://github.com/Dronecode/DronecodeSDK/issues/155)) so you will need to [install the SDK locally](#sdk_local_install).
+> **Warning** System-wide installation is not yet supported on Windows (see [#155](https://github.com/mavlink/MAVSDK/issues/155)) so you will need to [install the SDK locally](#sdk_local_install).
 >
 > Windows gurus, we'd [love your help](../README.md#getting-help) to implement this).